CodePushGo/website/src/content/blog/en/capacitor-ota-updates-boosting-low-end-device-performance.md

 next_blog: ''
 ---

 **Want your app to run better on low-end devices?
-OTA updates are the answer.** [Capacitor](https://capacitorjs.com/)'s over-the-air (OTA) updates let you push only the necessary changes to your app - no full downloads required.
+OTA updates are the answer.** [React Native](https://capacitorjs.com/)'s over-the-air (OTA) updates let you push only the necessary changes to your app - no full downloads required.
 This saves time, reduces data usage, and improves performance, especially for users with limited hardware or slow networks.

 ### Key Benefits: